ramya23000505/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
 ### Date:
-## AIM
+## AIM:
 To implement of slliding window protocol.
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user